Using MARBL, Student Perspective

 The Emory University Archives is charged by the university with collecting, preserving and providing access to records and related materials documenting the history and function of Emory University, its predecessor schools, and related organizations.
+The majority of the Archives are available for use in the Manuscript, Archives, and Rare Book Library (MARBL), located in the Robert W. Woodruff Library.
+Some records related to Oxford College, Health Sciences, the Theology School, and the Law School are held by those entities.

 The Archives contain the following types of materials: